BearCleverProud/new_word_extraction/README.md

 Usage:

-**Paper Crawling Process**
+**Paper Crawling**

 To crawl papers from [Baidu Academic](https://xueshu.baidu.com), run `python3 baidySpider.py`

+To crawl papers from [cnki](https://www.cnki.com.cn), run `python3 word.py`

 **Extract New Words from Crawled Paper**

 To extract new words from the data, run `python3 extract_new_words.py`.
-You will need to prepare a word list to filter out some of the words are not newly invented, of course, you are free to delete the filtering procedure.
+You will need to prepare a word list to filter out some of the words are not newly invented, and certainly you are free to delete the filtering procedure.

 **Crawl Explainations from Wikipedia and BaiduBaike**